 Crampton Tower Museum

-*Please be aware the museum is closed until further notice*
+* Please be aware the museum is currently closed due to the Covid-19 pandemic *

 Crampton Tower Museum, Broadstairs is a fascinating small museum, partly housed in a flint tower adjacent to the Broadstairs Railway Station.
 The tower formed part of the first Broadstairs public water supply